THE AMITYVILLE HORROR2005 - MOVIE REVIEW

 In fact, Director Douglas' use of special effects is sparse at first.
 All of the scenes could have easily been shot in the 1970s with the original, had folks back then carried through on the horrific promise exhibited during that decade by talents like Steven Spielberg (JAWS) and William Friedkin (THE EXORCIST).

 Ryan Reynolds is the one left to carry the weight here.
 As the physically strongest of the family, George Lutz is chosen by the evil spirit of the house (under the guise of the story).
 George will be tormented into committing homicide like (the real-life and still very much alive) Ronald DeFeo Jr. before him.
-Ryan does an incredible job of flitting between a man fighting for possession of his will (which takes the form of a flu-like illness) as he fights both against hallucinations and his belief in them.
+Ryan does an incredible job of flitting between a man fighting for possession of his will (which takes the form of a flu-like illness) as he fights against both hallucinations and his belief in them.
 The gradual possession of George takes on the appearance of influenza, complete with flash bouts of both the chills and high fever.

-Coincidentally, I was suffering through a month long bout of the flu when I watched this movie, so I couldn't be more "on the same page" when I saw Reynold's performance.
+Coincidentally, I think I was suffering through a month long bout of the flu when I watched this movie*, so I couldn't be more "on the same page" when I saw Reynold's performance.
 And that performance is stunning.
 No less because most of what George goes through is of such a personal, internal nature.

 There are many scenes that call for Reynolds to portray George without words or even interaction.
 He knows he is getting sick, and he hears voices which only confuse him and his ever slipping hold on reality: That he does so, and Director Douglas allowed the scenes to move and frighten, left the audience gasping.